MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 This topic describes how to update a removable device's firmware using the Windows Update (WU) service.
 For information about updating firmware for chassis-mounted devices, see [Windows UEFI firmware update platform](../bringup/windows-uefi-firmware-update-platform.md).

 To do this, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
-If your device uses an vendor-supplied driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate UMDF firmware update driver package.
-If your device uses a Microsoft-supplied driver, you must provide a separate UMDF firmware update driver package.
+If your device uses an vendor-supplied driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
+If your device uses a Microsoft-supplied driver, you must provide a separate firmware update driver package.
 In both cases, the firmware update driver package must be universal.
 For more info about universal drivers, see [Getting Started with Universal Windows drivers](../develop/getting-started-with-universal-drivers.md).
+The driver binary can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the Windows Driver Model.

 Because WU cannot execute software, the firmware update driver must hand the firmware to PnP for installation.